shelble2/EN605.417.FA/project/README.md

 - 'naked pairs' - if two cells both are between a pair, you can't tell which has which, but you can tell that they contain both.
 So can eliminate from other dependencies.
-- TODO's in code
-  - metrics per puzzle instead of set.
-Or at least keep track of right number for overall metrics
-  - optparse
-  - sync and async options
-  - kernel function for loading puzzles?

 ### Optional Extras
 - larger puzzles going > single digits